SimonMeersschaut/Chocolate-Printer/readme.md

 ## About

-This project aims at modifying a 3D printer to make chocolate sculptures.
-To achieve this both hardware and software had to be modified.
-This repository provides all information necessary to recreate this yourself.
+This project focuses on modifying a 3D printer to create chocolate sculptures.
+Achieving this required changes to both the hardware and software.
+This repository contains all the information you need to replicate the setup yourself.

 ## Documentation